In Vitro Fertilization (IVF)

 Definition - What does In Vitro Fertilization (IVF) mean?

-In vitro fertilization (IVF) is the process of collecting a woman’s egg and a man’s sperm and combining them in a lab in order to fertilize the egg and create an embryo.
-The embryo is then transferred to the woman’s uterus, where it hopefully implants within the uterine lining and leads to pregnancy.
+In vitro fertilization (IVF) is the process of collecting a woman’s eggs and a man’s sperm and combining them in a lab in order to fertilize the egg and create an embryo.
+The embryo is then transferred to a uterus, where it hopefully implants within the uterine lining and leads to pregnancy.
 IVF is a common treatment for infertility.

 FertilitySmarts explains In Vitro Fertilization (IVF)

 IVF is a form of assisted reproductive technology (ART).
-The process is used to circumvent a variety of infertility causes that otherwise prevent a woman from conceiving.
+The process is used to work around a variety of infertility causes that otherwise prevent a woman from conceiving.
 IVF may also be used to reduce the likelihood of passing certain genetic disorders to the child.

 Step 1: Egg Development

 Fertility drugs, medications to enhance egg production, are provided to the woman.
 These drugs stimulate the ovaries, which normally produce one egg a month, to produce multiple eggs.
 While this drug is being taken, doctors closely monitor the woman’s hormone levels for signs that the eggs are maturing properly.